-- Fill in the required "Organization" and "Contact" information, then click Next
+- Fill in the required "Organization", "Division" and "Contact" information, then click Next

-- Once you have registered and completed the Position Information, an administrator will approve your registration and job posting (may take up to two business days)
+- Once you have registered, an administrator will approve your registration (may take up to two business days)

-- After your registration has been approved, you will receive an email with your username and password, which will allow you to log in, post additional jobs, view applications and batch resumés.
+- After your registration has been approved, you will be able to post jobs, view applications and batch resumés

 If you already have an account:

-- Login using the username and password that was emailed to you when you registered
+- Login using the username and password when you registered

-- go to the Job Postings section of the system
+- go to the Career Centre Job Postings section of the system

 The Career Centre reserves the right to screen all employer registrations and/or job posting submissions, and the right to decline posting employment opportunities.